ms-van3t-devs/ms-van3t/README.md

 The mobility trace is contained in the file `ns-3.33/src/automotive/example/sumo_files_v2i_map/cars.rou.xml`.
 This SUMO map embeds some re-routers allowing the vehicles to continuously move in the map.

-The CAMs and DENMs dissemination logic are in the modules inside the `automotive/facilities` folder while the application logic resides on appClient.cc/.h and appServer.cc/.h, inside `automotive/applications`.
+The CAMs and DENMs dissemination logics are in the modules inside the `automotive/facilities` folder while the application logic resides on appClient.cc/.h and appServer.cc/.h, inside `automotive/applications`.
 The user *IS NOT* expected to modify the code inside the "facilities" folder, but rather to use the ETSI Facilities Layer methods inside the application.

 **Important**

-If using the LTE version in this very simple toy case, it is possible to connect at most 23 UEs to the enB (due to LENA framework limitation).
+If using the LTE version in this very simple toy case, it is possible to connect at most 23 UEs to the enB (due to the LENA framework currently implemented features).
 You can avoid this problem by using the option `--ns3::LteEnbRrc::SrsPeriodicity=[value]"` where [value]=0, 2, 5, 10, 20, 40, 80, 160, 320.
 In this way you can add more UEs.
 Example: `./waf --run "v2i-lte --ns3::LteEnbRrc::SrsPeriodicity=160"`

 **List of the most important options:**
 * `--realtime                  [bool] decide to run the simulation using the realtime scheduler or not`